now-examples/basics/CONTRIBUTING.md

 ## Documentation

 This repository contains only examples to be used with the Now platform.
 The [ZEIT Now Documentation](https://github.com/zeit/docs) is a separate repository.
-If you would like to contribute to the documentation , please read the [contributing guidelines](https://github.com/zeit/docs/blob/master/CONTRIBUTING.md) to find more information on doing so.
+If you would like to contribute to the documentation, please read the [contributing guidelines](https://github.com/zeit/docs/blob/master/CONTRIBUTING.md) to find more information on doing so.